Danielerikrust/CH9121/README.md

 https://www.waveshare.com/wiki/Pico-ETH-CH9121

-Serial_Port_Parameter_Configuration_Full.py need only be run once in Thonny with the Pico attached.
-This saves the network preferences into the CH9121 chip firmware.
-No need to place this file into Pico/lib nor run it each time as part of main.py.
+Place Serial_Port_Parameter_Configuration_Full.py to the /lib directory of your Pico.
+Create that directory in Thonny if not already present.
+Add "import Serial_Port_Parameter_Configuration_Full" to main.py.
+This saves the network preferences into the CH9121 chip while powered.

 https://thonny.org/

 Adjust your network settings with the variables.
 IP addresses are separated by comma and not periods as a micropython list.
 To find your gateway & subnet mask your router will usually have a sticker with a router loggin such as http://routerlogin.net.
 It will also show the default login & password.
 While in routerlogin.net search for gateway & submask, and assign your CH9121 the same static IP you assinged in the configuration variables.
 Otherwise your routers DHCP will try to assign it a random IP address.
 DHCP support can be enabled on the CH9121 with the parameter configuration file if desired, line 57.

 CH9121_read_chip_settings.py should also be run from Thonny with the Pico attached.
-The read file also does not need to be part of main.py, nor stored in pico/lib.
+The read file also does not need to be part of main.py, nor stored in /lib.
 Just run it when you need to check.
 It incorporates the full range of read options laid out in:

 https://www.waveshare.com/w/upload/e/ef/CH9121_SPCC.pdf